Skip to main content.

 • Bedside clinical teaching

-The next phase proceeds into clinical care under the supervision of the attending epileptologist in inpatient and outpatient settings.
+Under the supervision of the attending epileptologist in inpatient and outpatient settings, this next phase proceeds into clinical care.
 This formative period is critical to understanding the epileptologist's approach to caring for patients with both drug-responsive and drug-resistant epilepsy.

 As the fellowship progresses, the fellow will naturally direct care more independently as they prepare for practice as an attending.
-By the end of the training, the fellow will be ready for an independent subspecialty practice of epilepsy in the setting of their choice.
+This will include increasing EEG responsibility and primary leading of rounds with attending supervision.
+At the conclusion of the one year fellowship, the fellow will be ready for an independent subspecialty practice of epilepsy in the setting of their choice.

-Our fellows also will be prepared to sit for the ABPN Epilepsy Board Examination.
+Our fellows also will be prepared to sit for the ABPN Epilepsy Board Examination and have a 100% pass rate.
 This exam will entail advanced knowledge of the following topics:

-• Proficiency in routine and video EEG reading
+• Mastery in routine and video EEG reading

-• Management of epilepsy patients during the invasive EEG portion of their care.
+• Management of epilepsy patients during the invasive EEG and/or surgical resection / neuromodulatory device insertion portion of their care

 • Focused Intracranial EEG and Epilepsy Surgery